NurseQ/Programming-and-Scripting/README.md

 ## Exercises for Programming and Scripting
 The following list are exercises and assignments for the course Programming and Scripting.
-The codes relate to which exercise it answers, please refer to the repository.
+The codes relate to which exercise it answers, please refer to the repository or click on code itself.

 * **Exercise 1 and 2**- [firstLast.py](https://github.com/NurseQ/Programming-and-Scripting/blob/master/firstLast.py)
 * **Exercise 3**- [collatz.py](https://github.com/NurseQ/Programming-and-Scripting/blob/master/collatz.py)
 * **Exercise 4**- [euler.py](https://github.com/NurseQ/Programming-and-Scripting/blob/master/euler.py)
 * **Exercise 5**- [exercise5.py](https://github.com/NurseQ/Programming-and-Scripting/blob/master/exercise5.py)
 * **Exercise 6**- [factorial.py](https://github.com/NurseQ/Programming-and-Scripting/blob/master/factorial.py)

+##Author
+**James Quintin** - Higher Diploma in Data Analytics *Any contributors or adapted code are stated within the code, a link to the site where the code is adapted from is also provided where available.